 How to pick an elite credit card

-If you’re thinking of getting an elite credit card despite the high annual fee, you’ll be better off if you take the time to compare the top credit cards on the market today.
+If you’re thinking of getting an elite credit card despite the high annual fee, you’ll be better off if you take the time to compare the top travel cards on the market today.
 These tips can help you narrow down your options.

 Determine which elite perks you could use the most

-As you compare exclusive credit cards with lots of benefits, ask yourself which perks you could actually use.
+As you compare exclusive credit cards with lots of benefits, ask yourself which travel perks you actually need.
 If you travel often, airline credits and airport lounge access could be worth pursuing.
 If you want access to a travel concierge service or travel insurance benefits, compare elite cards that offer the best options in this realm.

 Decide on the type of rewards you want to earn

 Most elite credit cards let you earn flexible travel points you can use in more than one way.
 Take a close look at Citi ThankYou Rewards, Amex Membership Rewards and Chase Ultimate Rewards to see how you can redeem your points and which airline and hotel partners they can transfer to.
 And be sure to compare the value of those rewards to determine whether or not potential redemptions will make sense for you.

 Look for benefits that align with existing travel plans

 Maybe you already have existing travel plans for the next year, such as an extended stay with a specific hotel brand or several different trips that require a rental car.
-In that case, you should look for rewards credit cards that have related perks like automatic hotel or rental car elite status.
+In that case, you should look for rewards credit cards with related perks like automatic hotel or rental car elite status.